 I describe myself as a lover of what is, an explorer of inner and outer worlds and a dear friend to my body and mind.

-I have been practicing Yoga sporadically since I was ten and tried most of the styles including Bikram, Hot Power, Ashtanga, Acro, Vinyasa and Hatha but I always felt out of place in group classes and tended towards the 'non-doing' styles of Restorative, Yin or Meditation practice, where the teacher was simply holding a space for me to go within.
+I have been practicing Yoga sporadically since I was ten and tried most of the styles but I always felt out of place in group classes and tended towards the 'non-doing' styles of Restorative, Yin or Meditation practice, where the teacher was simply holding a space for me to go within.
 My first taste of Buddhism was while living in Thailand in my early 20's, the Buddhist 'Land of Smiles'.
-I was working as a fundraiser/environmental activist (for Greenpeace, the UN and other charities) and thought I had found my dream job.
-But the reality was, I was spending my time outside of work mindlessly consuming (through food, alcohol, sex, shopping) in an attempt to ignore my own suffering.
+I was working as an environmental activist (for Greenpeace, the UN and other charities) and thought I had found my dream job.
+The reality was, outside of work, I was spending my time mindlessly consuming (through food, alcohol, sex, shopping) in an attempt to ignore what I now know as suffering.

-Once I had tasted that knowing, I knew I could never go back to an office job working in the big city and that my role in the world would be to teach in some way or another.
-Since then I have been practicing meditation (almost daily) since 2010 and my practice has definitely helped me to navigate some intense life challenges, including being diagnosed with/treated for cancer at age 29, several break ups and living with anxiety and chronic pain.
-When I was well enough I started a weekly group meditation circle called The Sit In, which is still running, and completed my training to become a Mindfulness-Based Stress Reduction (MBSR) Facilitator.
+Once I had tasted that knowing, I knew I could never go back to an office job working in the big city and that my role in the world would be to teach in some form or another.
+I have been practicing meditation since 2010 and my practice has definitely helped me to navigate some intense life challenges, including being diagnosed with/treated for cancer at age 29, several break ups, living with anxiety and chronic pain and now as a mother to our beautiful son.

-Meditation provided a gateway for self inquiry and learning about my inner world, but at some point I realised that I was becoming quite aversive to my body and felt like it was an unsafe place to inhabit.
-I was mostly using meditation to sit down and 'check out' and to grasp for states of elation and joy more than as an opportunity to investigate the life inside of me.
+At first, meditation provided a gateway for self inquiry and learning about my inner world, but at some point I realised that I was becoming aversive to my body and felt like it was an unsafe place to inhabit.
+I was mostly using the practice as a escape, to sit down and 'check out' or to grasp for states of elation and joy, more than as an opportunity to investigate the life inside of me.
 I knew I needed to incorporate some body-based practice into my healing journey.

 When I slow down enough and listen deeply I can hear these messages and respond to them, rather than override the body with the habits of my mind.
-Yoga to me means being in alignment with the truth that 'I am not my mind, I am love'.
+Yoga to me means being in alignment with the truth within that I discovered all those years ago, 'I am love'.

 "I have thoroughly enjoyed practicing with Hannah and plan to continue doing so in the future.
-I believe that anyone would benefit from attending one of Hannah’s courses, as she can tailor her content to suit people from all walks of life.”
+I believe that anyone would benefit from learning from Hannah, as she can tailor her content to suit people from all walks of life.”